Aurora Psychiatric Hospital Philosophy

 WHAT FRIENDS & FAMILY SAY

-Two loved ones also wrote to Rehabs.com of concerns regarding follow-up.
+To date, five friends or family members have left ratings with Rehabs.com for this facility.
+Several loved ones had concerns regarding follow-up.
 V.M. commented: “We were happy with the accommodations, amenities and lovely setting. not happy with the lack of a discharge plan to follow.”
 Parent K.L.’s review supported this: “My biggest complaint is that my daughter had to leave WAY before she was ready.”
 K.L. also mentioned limited therapy options and the expensive cost of treatment.

 Aurora Psychiatric Hospital accepts private pay.
 Some shorter term residential options may be covered by health insurance plans.